JCharles8/Retail-Sales-Analysis/README.md

 # Retail-Sales-Analysis
-Walmart sales analysis project with forecasting and visualizations for
+Walmart sales analysis project with forecasting and visualizations